bramoscazares/IndividualAssignment/README.txt

 This game requires the following text files for a normal playthrough:

+"playerData.txt":
+    This file has all information for all the characters that the user can play as.
+    Each line in this file follows the following format, separated by "=".

+    [ firstName=lastName=description=roomlocation=healthPoints=attackPoints ]

+    firstName           - The character's first name.
+    lastName            - The character's last name.
+    description         - The character's description.
+    healthPoints        - The amount of hp points this character has. attackPoints        - The amount of atk damage this character can deal.

 "rooms.txt":
     This file has all information for the ROOMS on the map.
     Each line in this file follows the following format, separated by "=".